 - Roseville and named American art pottery.
 Shape number, line name, glaze, and condition separate a shelf piece from collector pottery.

 - Mid-century modern lounge chairs and designer seating.
-Authenticity, upholstery history, maker labels, and whether the chair is just "in the style of" determine the value ceiling.
+Originality, upholstery history, maker labels, and whether the chair is just "in the style of" determine the value ceiling.

 - Provenanced historical documents and ephemera.
 Ledgers, letters, archives, and signed memorabilia can be worth appraising when the paperwork is the real asset.